michaelkisiel/ubuntu-dark-telegram-theme/README.md

 But here's also an official Telegram Support guide on how to edit and install Telegram Desktop themes: http://telegra.ph/Create-Telegram-Theme-01-12.

-### Contact
-Just send me [@droopymccool](https://t.me/droopymccool) a message in telegram. :wink:
-Join [@UbuntuThemesChannel](https://t.me/UbuntuThemesChannel) for instant news and notifications about changes in the theme.

 ### Screenshots
 ![](UbuntuDarkScreenshot.png)
 ![](ubuntu-dark-telegram-theme.png)